MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/connections/sql-methods-to-access-data.md

 ### Calling a stored procedure

-To use a stored procedure in Power Apps, first prefix the stored procedure name with the name of connector associated with it and the name the stored procedure.
-'Paruntimedb.dbonewlibrarybook' in the example illustrates this pattern.
-When Power Apps brings the stored procedure in, it concatenates the namespace and the procedure name, and 'dbo.newlibrarybook' becomes 'dbonewlibrarybook'.
+To use a stored procedure in Power Apps, first prefix the stored procedure name with the name of connector associated with it and the name the stored procedure. `Paruntimedb.dbonewlibrarybook` in the example illustrates this pattern.
+When Power Apps brings the stored procedure in, it concatenates the namespace and the procedure name, and `dbo.newlibrarybook` becomes `dbonewlibrarybook`.

 Arguments are passed as a Power Apps record with named value pairs: